savonet/book/audio.md

 ```

 with a fallback on blank.
 Since this is quite common in scripts, the function
-`mksafe` is defined in the standard library as a shorthand, and the above is
+`mksafe`\indexop{mksafe} is defined in the standard library as a shorthand, and the above is
 equivalent to writing

 ```liquidsoap